Megachile angelarum

 Habitat

 Occupies diverse natural and anthropogenic landscapes including forests, grasslands, and urban areas.
-Nesting occurs in pre-existing cavities in wood, stems, and other sheltered locations.
+Nesting occurs in pre-existing cavities in wood, plant stems, and other sheltered locations.
 Has been observed in residential gardens and parks within its range.

 Distribution